opensupports/opensupports/README.md

 - `make test` run phpunit tests

 Server api runs on `http://localhost:8080/`
-Also, there's a php server running on `http://localhost:6060/`
+Also, there's a *phpmyadmin* instance running on `http://localhost:6060/`, you can access with the username `root` and empty password

 ##### BACKEND API RUBY TESTING